robertbaker13/phase-0-handbook/coding-references/driver-code.md

 Now when you run this code, you will see the number 10 on the terminal.

-##Testing our expectations
+## Driver Test Code

 Now that you know how to run the code and see what is being returned, you want to set up a set of expectations to see if our code is behaving like you expect it to.
 Testing is a core concept in programming and you will be doing plenty of it in your career.
+In Phase 0, you will use your own Ruby knowledge to "test," which basically means using `==` to see if what you got was what you expected.
 Testing answers the question "What do I want my code to do?"
 There are tons of testing libraries to help you structure your tests, but for now you will focus on creating a set of simple expectations using what you know in Ruby.
-Specifically using the '==' comparator.

-The most popular testing framework for Ruby is called RSpec, and the most popular testing framework for JavaScript is called Jasmine.
+(The most popular testing framework for Ruby is called RSpec, and the most popular testing framework for JavaScript is called Jasmine, you will see RSpec in Phase 0, but we aren't asking you to learn RSpec)

 Take this code: